vantezzen/journal/README.md

 This file will be used to create pages for all posts.

 Additional variables availible in this view are:
+- $post: Data for current post:
-- $title : Title of the post.
+    - ['title']: Title of the post.
 This should always be inserted unescaped as the title has already been escaped
-- $text : Full post text.
+    - ['text']: Full post text.
 This should always be inserted unescaped as the title has already been escaped
-- $path : Relative path to the post (e.g. my-post.html)
+    - ['path']: Relative path to the post (e.g. my-post.html)
-- $comments : Code for comment section.
-This should always be inserted unescaped.
+    - ['comments']: Code for comment section.
+This should always be inserted unescaped.*

 *This will be replaced with the comments section of the chosen comment provider when generating static pages.